 In Reception and Year 1, the children take home their Little Wandle guided reading book to read at home and these are closely matched to the phonic ability of the child.

-As children become more confident readers, they choose from a selection of books for independent readers available in the school library.
+As children become more confident readers, they move to Project X (Year 2,3 and 4).
+When ready, Year 5 and 6 move to choose from a selection of books for independent readers available in the school library.

 We encourage all pupils to read every night with their parent/guardian.